wp-plugins/simpleflickr/readme.txt

 * 	**width**: The width of the flash object (optional).
 Default is '100%'.
 * 	**height**: The height of the flash object (optional).
 Default is '800'.
 * 	**bgcolor**: The background color of the flash object (optional).
 Default is '#FFFFFF'.
+* 	**bgtransparent**: Whether the background of the flash object is transparent (optional).
+Overrides background color setting.
+Can be "true" or "false".
+Default is 'false'.
 * 	**quality**: The quality of the flash object (optional).
 Default is 'best'.
 * 	**navPosition**: Position of thumbnails relative to image.
 Can be "top", "bottom", "left" or "right".
 Default is 'bottom'.
 * 	**title**: Text to display as gallery Title.
 Default is blank.